YaST: Details

 YaST is free software that SUSE has made available under the GPL in 2004.

 It is a tool for administering and maintaining a SUSE Linux installation.
 It allows administrators to install software, configure hardware, set up networks and servers, and more.

 A feature of YaST is that it contains both Graphical user interface (GUI) and Text-based user interface (TUI) (with ncurses) front ends.
 This is especially useful for non-GUI installations such as servers, for system administration over slow Internet connections, and for when one is unable to boot into a graphical X server but still requires an advanced user interface to the package manager (for example, a novice user trying to downgrade an Xorg package to fix a graphical installation).

 YaST offers package management functionality through the ZYpp project.
 The first ZYpp enabled package management YaST applications had performance problems and long start up times, but was improved in the 10.2 and 10.3 releases.
 Starting with openSUSE 11.0 alpha 3, ZYpp was integrated with the SAT solver project, making YaST and Zypper faster than other rpm based package managers.

 YaST used to include SaX and SaX2, the Suse Advanced X configuration.
 SaX was re-written as SaX2 in SuSE Linux 6.4.
 SaX1 was removed in SuSE Linux 8.1 and SaX2 was removed from the YaST Control Center in openSUSE 11.2.
 SaX2 was removed completely in openSUSE 11.3.
 The GTK interface was removed in openSUSE Leap 42.1.

 YaST often receives updates and improvements in Tumbleweed and between versions of Leap. openSUSE Leap 15.1, for example, saw improvements to the YaST interface for managing firewalls including the addition of an interface in the command line version of YaST.
 In this same release of openSUSE Leap, YaST now has an updated logo and improved partition management module.

-YaST is implemented in the Ruby programming language.
+YaST formerly utilized a bespoke scripting language known as YCP; in OpenSUSE 13.1, YaST was rewritten in Ruby.

+On OpenSUSE Leap 16.0, YaST will be deprecated.
+The web-based Cockpit project is being adopted to supplant the YaST Control Center, a web-based installer known as Agama will replace the YaST installer, and Myrlyn will be introduced as a new Qt-based ZYpp front end with no dependency on YaST.